suchov/suchov.github.io/cv.md

 permalink: /cv/
 ---

-artem.suchov@gmail.com

-Skype: suchovav

-Cell: +1 925 568 65 37

 # Professional Summary

-Innovative, result oriented ***project manager*** with 8+ years experience of people management and technical background.
+Innovative, result oriented ***project manager*** with 8+ years experience of people management with psychological and technical background.
 Strong communication, presentation, analytical and problem solving skills.
-Excel in team building, finding and growing talents.
+Excel in team building, bringing together strong individuals in order to bring to life ideas.
-Understanding of how to improve people behavior performance results and productivity.
+Deep practical knowledge in leadership and motivational processes.

 # Professional Experience